dancancro/great-big-example-application/README.md

 application the likes of which only exist as intellectual property visible exclusively to employed experts who have signed non-disclosure agreements and can't let you see it or learn how they made everything work together.

-> You should not have to get hired before learning how professionals do a thing
+> You should not have to get hired before learning how professionals actually do a thing

 The other goal is to assemble enough functionality into one excellent, free example application that people think twice before starting another one-feature, no edge-case, blog post example and exacerbating the already overwhelming starting point option overload.
-Hopefully this will persuade a few people to direct that energy instead into improving what already exists. **Don't stop making blog posts**.
+Hopefully this will persuade a few people to direct that energy instead into improving what already exists.
+Don't stop making blog posts.
 Just demonstrate the concept with added features to this project rather than entirely separate projects with entirely hard to incorporate, strictly aesthetic variations in architecture.